 On a technical aspect, this project shows the capacity of CartONG to successfully lead complex volunteer-conducted projects foreseen for the long term.
 It is also important to highlight the contributions it provides to other webmapping projects; the Atlas Solidarité Madagascar and Mopti projects are going to benefit from this work via the share of methods to obtain a generic code that can be changeable and adaptable for different projects.

-Next steps will be: presenting the application to the CNLS and UNAIDS in Madagascar, give support to future users in order to get started with the cartographic tool and fix the bugs that will present in the next six months.
+The following steps involved presenting the application to the CNLS and UNAIDS in Madagascar, give support to future users in order to get started with the cartographic tool and fix the bugs.